Website

 • optimal placement of negative news;

-• provision of both a rationale and alternatives or choices open to readers;
+• provision of both a rationale and alternatives or choices open

 • appropriate “you” attitude;